nembery/saltstack-panorama-log-listener/README.md

        - device_serial: "{{ d.split(":")[1].split(" ")[0] | string }}"
    ```

- 4. Create your python code in the salt/runner directory
+ 4. Create your python code in the salt/runner directory.
+In this case, the 'updates.py' file will
+ contain something like the following:

     ```python
     # create a function that matches that listed in your reactor file above